Music of Luxembourg: Overview

 Luxembourg's music and cultural heritage is Germanic.
 The national music federation is the Union Grand-Duc Adolphe (UGDA); another important institution is the Luxembourg Conservatory of Music with some 2,600 students each year.
 Annual music festivals include the Echternach Music Festival and the Rock um Knuedler in Luxembourg City.
 The national radio station, Radio Luxembourg, is listened to throughout Europe.
-Modern Luxembourg is home to an array of performers with the rise of folk, classical, popular music (pop, rock, hip hop) and electronic dance music (hardstyle, jumpstyle, hardstyle).
+Modern Luxembourg is home to an array of performers with the rise of folk, classical, popular music (pop, rock, hip hop) and electronic dance music (hardstyle, jumpstyle).

 The national anthem is "Ons Heemecht" ("Our Homeland"), which was composed and written by Jean-Antoine Zinnen and Michel Lentz.
 It has been the national anthem since 1895.

 Classical music

 One of the most influential and versatile musicians in Luxembourg was Laurent Menager (1835–1902).
 Often referred to as Luxembourg's national composer, he was also an enthusiastic choirmaster, organist and teacher.
 In 1857, he founded the national choral association Sang a Klang.
 His many compositions include choral works, church music, orchestral pieces and operettas as well as music for brass bands and the theatre.

 The Luxembourg Philharmonic Orchestra, originally known as the RTL Grand Symphony Orchestra, was founded in 1933.
 Since 2005, when the Philharmonie Luxembourg concert hall was opened, the orchestra has had its own home.
 Recent directors have done much to enhance its image, particularly in regard to 20th-century French music.
 Opera is frequently performed in Luxembourg City at the Grand Théâtre and in Esch-sur-Alzette at the Théâtre d’Esch as well as at the annual Wiltz festival.

 Luxembourg's internationally recognized soloists include violinist Sandrine Cantoreggi, cellist Françoise Groben, pianists Francesco Tristano Schlimé and Jean Muller, and singer Mariette Kemmer.
 Among its contemporary composers are Camille Kerger, Claude Lenners, Georges Lentz (although he lives mainly in Australia), Alexander Mullenbach and Marcel Wengler.
 Since 1999, the Luxembourg Sinfonietta orchestra has done much to promote contemporary music, not only by performing Luxembourg works at home and abroad but by organizing annual international competitions for contemporary composers.